remusao/Hodor/README.md

 * OokOok
 * WoopWoop
 * Hodor
+* Buffalo

-With a common backend, a custom parsers is needed to create a new dialect (with facilities to create a new one).
+With a common backend, so that no new parser is needed to create a new dialect.

 ## What is this Hodor language ?